yokoyama-flogics/ibp_monitor_2/doc/installation.md

     screens.

     On the new screen and command prompt, we run Task Keeper.

     ````$ python taskkeeper.py -d````

     You will see a spinning cursor below the command line.

 17. Check if tasks are working.

     Now we can see if beacon monitoring result graphs can be obtained.
     You run any your favorite web browser on PC.
 Then access the following URL.

     - http://192.168.1.75:5000/graph/today.png

     or

     - http://192.168.1.75:5000/graph/20171123.png

     or

     - http://192.168.1.75:5000/graph/20171123.gif

-    The first example get the today's result by PNG format.
+    The first example gets the today's result by PNG format.
 Second
     one is specifying an exact date.
 The last one is specifying GIF
     format instead of PNG.

     IMPORTANT NOTICE: You should NOT export the beacon monitor web
     server's port publicly.
 Flask (the HTTP server component) is not
     recommending to do so.
 Please run another robust web server
     (Apache etc.) and put Beacon Monitor web server behind it.

 18. Now you can logout Raspberry Pi.
 Once again, the command 'screen'
     is great to realize logging-out from Raspberry Pi without
     terminating Beacon Monitor tasks.